Post (Björk album): Musical style

 Björk's website described Post as "a bit of a bolder side of [Björk], who now had ventured all the way from Iceland to England, and was exploring the faster pace and big city life that this new country brought.
 This album became influenced of that and became more adventurous and club-friendly as a contrast to the shy first album, Debut."
-Likewise, The Guardian wrote in 2011 that "Post tapped into the vortex of multicultural energy that was mid-90s London where she had relocated, and where strange hybrids such as jungle and trip-hop were bubbling".
-Noted for its eclectic nature, Björk described Post as "musically promiscuous" and "spastic".
-Peter Tabakis of Pretty Much Amazing said that it has a protean form and "wide emotional palette".
-While the album is recognised as an experimental work, it is also characterised by its accessibility and pop framework.
+While IDM and trip hop influences were present on Debut, Post is characterised by Björk's fuller incorporation of these genres.
+The balance between synthetic and organic elements in Post —generated through the combination of electronic and "real" instruments—is a recurring characteristic of Björk's output.
+Simon Reynolds wrote in 2011 that "Post tapped into the vortex of multicultural energy that was mid-90s London where she had relocated, and where strange hybrids such as jungle and trip-hop were bubbling".
 Post has been described as art pop, experimental pop, and avant-pop.

-Post touches on various musical styles, including industrial music, big-band jazz, trip hop, chillout, and experimental music.
-Jim Farber, reviewing the album in 1995 for Entertainment Weekly, considered Post to be a "connecting point between industrial-disco, ambient-trance, and catchy synth pop".
+With its eclectic nature, Post touches on various musical styles.
 When asked if this variety of genres was intentional, Björk replied: "Yes, I'm very aware of that.
 I've got very many sides to me."
-She recognises Post as darker and more aggressive than Debut, and has identified independence, strength, and instinct as its lyrical themes.
-The balance between synthetic and organic elements in the album—generated through the combination of electronic and "real" instruments—is a recurring characteristic of Björk's output.
-In 1999, Vibe stated: "Fusing techno, industrial, ambient, punk, and the rarefied yet tuneful spheres of art rock, Björk explores a jungle of tones, supported by her eternally buoyant voice from Mars."
-Part of the album's innovation was Björk's further embrace of electronic instrumentation, an interest established on Debut.
-While IDM and trip hop influences were present on Debut, Post is characterised by Björk's fuller incorporation of these genres.

-The Rolling Stone review stated that Björk "[foraged] for inspiration in the soundscapes of orchestral jazz, ambient techno and classical".
-Influences of jazz fusion were also noted by a contemporary review by The New York Times.
-In 1996, when asked about the album's musical influences, Björk stated: "I'm influenced by everything.
+Björk described Post as "musically promiscuous" and "spastic".
+In 1996, when asked about the album's musical influences, she stated: "I'm influenced by everything.
 By books, by the weather, by the water, by my shoes, if they're comfortable or not.
 Everything."